James H. Tumlinson, Ph.D.

 Chemicals that affect insect behavior, plant-insect interactions, plant signaling, and plant defenses

-As a chemist interested in biological and agricultural systems, I have studied chemicals that affect insect behavior.
+As a chemist interested in biological and agricultural systems, I have studied chemicals that affect insect behavior as well as those that induce defenses against insect herbivores in plants.
 My laboratory has identified insect pheromones and other semiochemicals, investigated the biochemical mechanisms by which chemical signals are produced and released by insects, and studied the behavioral responses, including learned responses, of insects to chemical cues.
 More recently, we have been investigating the interactions among herbivorous insects, their host plants, and their natural enemies.
-We found that plants damaged by caterpillar feeding synthesize and release volatile chemicals.
+We found that plants damaged by insect herbivore feeding synthesize and release volatile organic chemicals.
 Small wasps use these released volatiles as cues to locate and parasitize the caterpillars.
-The chemical defenses of the plant are induced by a compound, which we identified and named volicitin, in the oral secretion of the caterpillars.
-We are now investigating the biochemical mechanisms by which volicitin triggers the plant chemical defense, the source of volicitin in the caterpillars, its role in insect metabolism, the structures of similar molecules in other insect species, and the responses of the parasitic wasps to plant volatile chemicals.
-We have also, in collaboration with USDA, ARS, CMAVE, Gainesville, FL, recently identified a new type of elicitor of plant volatiles from grasshoppers.
+The chemical defenses of the plant are induced by compounds in the oral secretion of the caterpillars.
+We have identified three different classes of elicitor compounds from different species of herbivores.
+We are investigating the biochemical mechanisms by which some of these, fatty acid-amino acid conjugates, trigger plant chemical defenses.
+We are also investigating the mechanisms by which plants perceive and respond to volatile organic compounds from neighboring damaged plants.
 Emphasis is on developing fundamental knowledge and principles that can be applied in environmentally safe pest management programs.

 Lelito, J.P., Böröczky,K., Jones, T.H., Fraser, I., Mastro, V.C., Tumlinson, J.H., and Baker, T.C.
 Behavioral Evidence for a Contact Sex Pheromone Component of the Emerald Ash Borer, Agrilus Planipennis Fairmaire, J Chem Ecol 35:104–110 (2009).